Born to Love logo borntolove.com VIEW CART - $ CONVERTOR - HELP! - CONTACT US - CHECKOUT

 Thanks to Linda for this great Frugal Baby Tip!

 I have one recycling tip for turning 1/2 gallon square milk containers into toy blocks.
 Cut off the pouring end of 2 rinsed, and dried out, milk cartons - then push the 2 open ends together (Pushing on carton inside the other, this doubles the strength of your new block, and closes the ends.)
 These are very lightweight and safe.
-You could cover them with contact paper for a 'fashion' finish, but I found the children enjoyed sorting the cartons by brand-names (the colours on the outside).
+You could cover them with contact paper for a fashion finish, but I found the children enjoyed sorting the cartons by brand-names (the colours on the outside).
 I started this project while pregnant with my first, 8 years later we have quite a collection and it's always a favourite with visiting friends.
 They make great walls, forts and cages for kids, as well as cities and roads for small cars.

 MAKE-YOUR-OWN STICKER BOOK: